ashboro/quartzvite/content/11_TF_Quiz.md

 # True/False Quiz

-### 1. Carbon is the fundamental component and 'backbone' for all biological macromolecules such as proteins and nucleic acids.
+### 1. Carbon is considered the foundational building block for all biological macromolecules, such as proteins and DNA.

 - [ ] True
 - [ ] False